This chapter provides an introduction and overview to the custom JumpStart installation process.

 Install Solaris on 100 new systems.

-Seventy of the systems are owned by the engineering group and need to be installed as standalone systems with the Solaris operating environment software group for developers.
+Seventy of the systems are SPARC systems that are owned by the engineering group and need to be installed as standalone systems with the Solaris operating environment software group for developers.

-The remaining 30 systems are owned by the marketing group and need to be installed as standalone systems with the Solaris operating environment software group for end users.
+The remaining 30 systems are x86 based, owned by the marketing group and need to be installed as standalone systems with the Solaris operating environment software group for end users.

 First, the system administrator must create a rules file and a profile for each group of systems.
 The rules file is a text file that contains a rule for each group of systems or single systems on which you want to install the Solaris software.
 Each rule distinguishes a group of systems that are based on one or more system attributes.
 Each rule also links each group to a profile.